codebankss/structured-streaming/README.md

+# Structured Streaming

-Spark Streaming with Twitter and Kafka
+## Spark Streaming with Twitter and Kafka

 The following instructions are for Linux/MacOS.